a-bhimava/TailerAI-v2-Production/PROJECT_HANDOFF_2025-07-18.md

 TailerAI v2.0 is **production-ready** with a fully functional AI-powered resume tailoring system.
 The platform successfully:

 - 🎨 **Generates professional resumes** using LaTeX compilation
-- 🤖 **Leverages Gemini AI** for intelligent content selection
+- 🤖 **Leverages Gemini AI** for intelligent content selection (VERIFIED)
 - ☁️ **Deploys on Google Cloud Run** with auto-scaling
 - 🔒 **Implements secure authentication** with Google OAuth
 - 📊 **Optimizes for ATS compatibility** with 90%+ keyword matching

-The system is ready for production use and can be safely paused for a break.
-All critical functionality is operational, and the identified issues are well-documented for future resolution.

-**Status**: ✅ **READY FOR BREAK** - Project in excellent state for pause/resume cycle.
+- ✅ **Displays complete contact headers** with phone, LinkedIn, location (FIXED)
+- 🏷️ **Auto-categorizes achievements** using AI semantic analysis (NEW)
+- 🎛️ **Enables profile editing** through user-friendly interface (NEW)

+**MAJOR UPDATE (July 25, 2025)**: All high-priority issues have been resolved!
+The system now includes complete contact header formatting, AI-powered achievement categorization, and a fully functional Profile Settings UI.

+**Status**: ✅ **ENHANCED & READY** - Project significantly improved with all critical issues resolved.

 ---

-*Generated on July 18, 2025 - TailerAI v2.0 Production System*
+*Updated on July 25, 2025 - TailerAI v2.0.1 Production System - All Priority Issues Resolved*